mEDR: SentinelOne Agent Upgrade Process

 2. If offline:

-1. The upgrade command is queued
+1. The upgrade is queued

-1. Upgrade directly to the latest version, skipping intermediate versions if necessary
+1. Upgrade directly to the latest version, skipping intermediate versions

 Supported Operating Systems & Requirements